AdobeDocs/app-builder/src/pages/resources/todo-app/lesson4.md

 # Lesson 4: Setup the Todo component

-In this lesson, we'll create a Todo React component which is only composed of 2 React Spectrum components: [Checkbox](https://react-spectrum.adobe.com/react-spectrum/Checkbox.html) and [TextField](https://react-spectrum.adobe.com/react-spectrum/TextField.html).
+In this lesson, we'll create a Todo React component composed of only two React Spectrum components: [Checkbox](https://react-spectrum.adobe.com/react-spectrum/Checkbox.html) and [TextField](https://react-spectrum.adobe.com/react-spectrum/TextField.html).

-Similarly to [lesson 3](lesson3.md), we'll create the React component file under `web-src/src/components/` and name it `Todo.js`.
+In a way similar to [lesson 3](lesson3.md), we'll create the React component file under `web-src/src/components/` and name it `Todo.js`.

 ## Import React Spectrum components